lfiaschi/lfiaschi/README.md

 ## Expertise

-🔍 My expertise spans data strategy, machine learning, MLOps, and marketing analytics, with a particular focus on enterprise AI solutions, reinforcement learning, and generative AI.
+🔍 My expertise spans analytics, data strategy, data infrastructure, MLOps and machine learning, with a particular focus on enterprise AI solutions, reinforcement learning, and generative AI.
 From building experimentation platforms enabling 200+ tests annually to reducing fraud by 90% with advanced ML models, I love using data to drive impactful decisions.

-Things I can help with:
+**Things I can help with**:

 - Scaling Data Engineering, Analytics and AI teams effectively
 - Implementing MLOps and real-time data systems